-synonymously with AV nodal re-entry tachycardia (AVNRT),

-- is a form of re-entrant rhythm within the region of the atrioventricular (AV) node; - this is the commonest cause of palpitations in patients with structurally normal hearts - AVNRT is typically paroxysmal and may occur spontaneously or upon provocation with exertion, caffeine, alcohol, beta-agonists (salbutamol) or sympathomimetics; - it is more common in women than men (~ 75% of cases occurring in women) and may occur in young and healthy patients as well as those suffering chronic heart disease.
+- AV nodal re-entrant tachycardia (AVNRT) is the most common form of paroxysmal supraventricular tachycardia (PSVT), comprising approximately 60-70% of all regular supraventricular tachycardias. - is a form of re-entrant rhythm within the region of the atrioventricular (AV) node; - this is the commonest cause of palpitations in patients with structurally normal hearts - AVNRT is typically paroxysmal and may occur spontaneously or uponprovocation with exertion, caffeine, alcohol, beta-agonists (salbutamol) or sympathomimetics; - it is more common in women than men (~ 75% of cases occurring in women) and may occur in young and healthy patients as well as those suffering chronic heart disease.